 Average Weight: Males 30 - 32 kg, Females 25 - 27 kg

 One of the most noticeable and endearing physical traits of Boxers, is their undershot jaw and unlike in many other breeds, this is one trait that is highly desirable in the breed.
 Their jaw structure means a Boxer has a very strong grip when they take anything in their mouths.
 They are extremely proud looking dogs that always hold themselves well.
 They are extremely well-muscled and nicely proportioned from the heads right down to the tips of their tails.

-A Boxer's head is perfectly proportioned in relation to the rest of their body and their muzzle is strong looking and broad.
+The tip of a Boxer's nose is set a little higher than the root of their muzzles which adds to their unique look.
+Cheeks are well developed and powerful without any hint of a bulge.
 The only time a Boxer has any wrinkles on their faces is when they are excited.
 Their muzzles are always that much darker as compared to the rest of their faces and bodies.